Send Feedback

 Meadow

-The start of the Nature Loop passes through a meadow that is full of flowers during the spring, summer, and fall.
-This meadow is an important habitat for pollinators, such as Maryland’s 400+ species of ground-dwelling bees that leave nesting holes throughout the meadow.
-Charles County Parks has enhanced this meadow by seeding 19 native plant species that provide food and habitat for bees, butterflies, and other insects. read more
+The start of the Nature Loop takes you through a meadow that is filled with flowers during the spring, summer, and fall.
+This meadow is an important habitat for pollinators, like Maryland’s 400+ different kinds of ground-dwelling bees.
+These bees build their nests by digging small holes in the ground all over the meadow.
+Charles County Parks has made this meadow even better by planting 19 different kinds of native plants.
+These plants provide food and habitat for bees, butterflies,... read more

 image of Iris